The Terminator Decoupling: Plot

-Leonard (Johnny Galecki), Sheldon (Jim Parsons), Howard (Simon Helberg) and Raj (Kunal Nayyar) are heading to San Francisco to attend a conference, where cosmologist George Smoot is giving a keynote address.
+Leonard, Sheldon, Howard and Raj are heading to San Francisco to attend a conference, where cosmologist George Smoot is giving a keynote address.
 On Sheldon's insistence, they travel on the Coast Starlight train, finding that actress Summer Glau (played by herself) is onboard.
 Raj and Howard argue over who should approach her first.
 With Raj unable to talk to women except when under the influence of alcohol, he goes to buy some from the catering car.
 As Howard is trying to figure out the best opening line, Raj swoops in and starts talking with Summer (even using the same line Howard planned to use: "It's hot in here, it must be Summer").
 Their conversation is going very well until Howard points out to Raj that he is drinking non-alcoholic beer, its placebo effect fails, and Raj quickly departs the scene.
 Howard tries to strike a conversation but ends up annoying her.
 Finally he asks to have his picture with her to which she agrees until his advances annoy her again and she breaks his phone.
 Afterwards Leonard musters the courage to approach Summer, but she gets off the train as he is introducing himself.

 During the train ride, Sheldon realizes that he has forgotten the flash drive containing the paper he wanted Smoot to read.
-Reluctantly, he resorts to asking Penny (Kaley Cuoco) to enter his bedroom and locate his flash drive so she can email him the paper.
+Reluctantly, he resorts to asking Penny to enter his bedroom and locate his flash drive so she can email him the paper.
 When Sheldon eventually presents the paper to Smoot (appearing as himself) and proposes joint research on the subject, Smoot rejects his idea, much to Sheldon's chagrin.